philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 - JavaScript
 ---

 The idea of object oriented CSS has been around for a while.
-Although it's widely excepted as a good approach to building CSS for large scale websites, it seems to be under constant attack from those who claim it dirties up the HTML (citation needed).
-Most developers who don't like OOCSS prefer their markup to be extremely "clean".
-To them more classes in the HTML is harder to maintain than their CSS.
+Although it's widely accepted as a sound approach to architecting CSS for large scale websites, it seems to be under constant attack.
+Most developers who don't like OOCSS oppose the shear number of classes that must go in the HTML; they prefer their markup to be as "clean" and minimal as possible.

 If you've read anything else I've written you probably know where I stand on this issue, but where I stand isn't the focus of this article.
-Instead I want to acknowledge that both sides of the debate have valid concerns, and I think we can find a solution to appeases everyone.
-The problem is that with the current state of CSS, a holy grail solution just doesn't exist.
+Instead I want to acknowledge that both sides of the debate have valid concerns, and don't think we should stop looking until we have a solution that appeases everyone.
+Unfortunately, given the current state of HTML and CSS, I don't think such a solution exsits.

-Some claim that Sass and other CSS preprocessors have solved this issue, but that simply isn't true.
-Preprocessors certainly help fill in some of the gaps and do a great job illuminating where the needs are, but there are things preprocessors just can not do.
+Some claim that Sass and other CSS preprocessors are the answer.
+While I love Sass and use it on every project, I don't think it solves the problem.
+Preprocessors help fill in some of the gaps and do a great job illuminating where the needs are, but there are things preprocessors just simply can not do.

 ## Where Preprocessors Fall Short

-The most commonly proposed solution to the OOCSS debate is Sass's `@extend` directive.
-With `@extend` you define a simple selector and then within another selector you declare that you're extending the simple selector.
+The most commonly proposed solution to the OOCSS debate is Sass's `@extend` feature.
+With `@extend` you define a simple selector and then within another selector you extend it.
 Here's an example:

 {% highlightjs %}
 .button {